aristanetworks/avd/docs/user-manual/avd-aap.md

     ![Create EE](../_media/getting-started/aap-avd/create-ee-light.png#only-light)
     ![Create EE](../_media/getting-started/aap-avd/create-ee-dark.png#only-dark)

-#### Authentication with Private Execution Environments
+#### Authentication with Private Container Registries

 If you are leveraging a private execution environment, we must tell AAP how to authenticate to the private registry.
+You may have noticed when building the image, we leveraged a GitHub container registry credential.
+GitHub container registries are considered private registries by default and require authentication to pull images.

+We can create the required credential by clicking on `Credentials` right below `Execution Environments` on the left pane.

+=== "Click on Credentials" TBD

 ## Projects